 - If you have a fever or flu-like symptoms, please remain at home.

 - At any time, if you feel uncomfortable before you arrive or even after you arrive, know that you are excused.

 - The church doors will be propped open upon your arrival, but seating is limited.
 If church doors are closed, we have reached capacity.
 Please arrive early.

 - It is recommended that you bring along hand sanitizer if desired.

 We will joyfully await your return when you do feel comfortable returning to Mass.

 "Do not let what you cannot do interfere with what you can do." ~John Wooden

-- As we move into Phase Two of The Catholic Comeback on September 14, 2020, many of our ministries continue to meet via Zoom or in an outdoor environment, while social distancing.
+- As we continue in Phase Two of The Catholic Comeback, many of our ministries continue to meet via Zoom or in an outdoor environment, while social distancing.